One missile, many missions

 SM-6 is the only missile in the world that can perform both anti-air warfare and terminal ballistic missile defense from sea.
 Now it is adding anti-surface warfare to its repertoire.

-The U.S. Navy awarded Raytheon $270 million for SM-6 production in late February.
-Delivery of up to 113 missiles will begin in 2018.
-The award marked the fourth year of full-rate production for the multi-mission missile.
+Earlier this year, the U.S. Navy awarded Raytheon $235 million for continued SM-6 production, marking the fourth year of full-rate production for the multi-mission missile.